Skip to contents

 The transition matrix shows the source community (year 2010) in the first column, the resulting community as columns, and the values represent the percentage of the original area of the source community becoming suitable for a different community in 2050.

-For example, the 87.1% of the area of Alpine pastures transitioning to Juniper-broom shrublands can be interpreted as an indicator of biological pressure.
-Future conditions may facilitate the upwards migration of Juniper-broom species, resulting in a heightened competition with pasture species, leading to the eventual replacement of this community.
+For example, most of the area of Alpine pastures transitioning to Juniper-broom shrublands can be interpreted as an indicator of biological pressure.
+Environmental change may facilitate the upwards migration of Juniper-broom species, resulting in a heightened competition with pastures, leading to the eventual replacement of this community.

 The communities dataset offers a rich testbed for multi-class classification and ecological niche modelling in a real Mediterranean mountain system.
-The random forest workflow above demonstrates how climate gradients help discriminate plant communities, and how a single trained multi-class model can be projected across climate scenarios.
-The area analysis further highlights which communities are projected to expand or contract under future climate scenarios, while underscoring the importance of interpreting such projections with caution.
+The random forest workflow above demonstrates how a single trained multi-class model can be projected across climate scenarios, while underscoring the importance of interpreting such projections with caution.